 Silver Street Tavern is a beloved fixture in Waterville’s dining and entertainment landscape.
 Located in the bustling downtown area, this cozy tavern offers a versatile menu filled with American comfort food favorites, from hearty burgers to seafood specials.
 It’s not just the food that keeps locals and visitors coming back, but also the inviting atmosphere complete with live music on weekends.
 Whether you’re grabbing a quick lunch, enjoying a dinner date, or looking for a lively spot to unwind after dark, Silver Street Tavern provides a welcoming environment.

 STAY: Pleasant Street Inn

 I shy away from chain hotels unless there’s no alternative.
 But in Waterville, surprise, surprise, there’s a cheerful little place a short walk from town.
-More like a guesthouse than a B&B, keys are left on the desk, you carry your own luggage and let yourself into your colorful, bright (not luxurious or large, but lovely) room.
+More like a guesthouse than a B&B, keys are left on the desk, and you carry your own luggage and let yourself into your colorful, bright (not luxurious or large, but lovely) room.

 Pleasant Street Inn is perfect for Colby parents and visitors with an independent, fun spirit.
 It’s got mint green walls, a colorful quilt on a comfy bed, and small compact, but clean bathrooms.
 Plus, cold breakfast and hot coffee waiting in the common kitchen in the morning.